Text Formatting in the Angular Rich Text Editor

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-List formatting in the Rich Text Editor allows users to organize content into structured lists, enhancing readability and visual presentation.
+List formatting in the Rich Text Editor enables users to create structured ordered and unordered lists, improving content organization and readability.
 The component supports two main types of lists:

 1. Ordered Lists